the3deer/android-3D-model-viewer/README.md

 (f) fixed, (i) improved, (n) new feature

+- 1.2.8 (10/04/2017)
+  - (f) Camera movement improved.
+Only 1 rotation vector is used + space bounds set

 - 1.2.8 (04/04/2017)
   - (f) Fixed #13: parsing of vertices with multiple spaces